golfecholima/ca-wildfire-mitigation/qgis/grizzly-flats-trestle-qc/datadiary.md

 #### Soil Burn Severity
 _Calculate the soil burn severity in the treated areas and compare with burn severity in untreated areas using the `Split vector layer`, `Clip` and `Intersection` functions._

-* Filter the `fx-burn-severity` layer to just the Trestle Project Boundary using the `Clip` function with the burn severity layer as the Input and the Trestle Project boundary layer as the overlay.
+* Filter the `fx-burn-severity` layer to just the Trestle Project Boundary using the Clip function with the burn severity layer as the Input and the Trestle Project boundary layer as the overlay.
 Save it as `fx-burn-severity-clip-trestle` using the .gpkg extension.

-* Split that layer into separate layers using the `gridcode` column within the QGIS function `Split vector layer`, saving to a folder called `sbs-split`.
+* Split that layer into separate layers using the `gridcode` column within the Split vector layer QGIS function, saving to a folder called `sbs-split`.

-* Import the four `gridcode_[#].gpkg` files generated to that folder using drag and drop.
+* From that folder, import the four `gridcode_[#].gpkg` files using drag and drop.
 Rename in ascending order to `Unburned/Very Low`, `Low`, `Medium`, `High`.

 * Create a baseline burn severity index for the Trestle Project area by calculating the acreage of each burn severity category and dividing it by the acreage of the whole Trestle Project, each time using the same field calculator method as in the last section to calculate the acres of each of the five layers with `$area/4046.86`.